Saur0o0n/MosquitoKiller/README.md

 2. Format your micro SD card and copy content of 'sdcard' folder - on it.
 Check if the button, OLED display and audio are working (there will be welcome sound on start).

 3. Dismantle the mosquito racket and lead the wires like on the picture.
 Solder (black) BAT- directly from battery.
 The positive (BAT+ - red wire) should be connected to place, that is powered only when sliding button is on upper or lower position.
-So the MosquitKiller addon will be powered only when racket is enabled.
+So the MosquitoKiller addon will be powered only when racket is enabled.
 You can find solder places close to the sliding switch or as in my case, on one side of the zap button (check with multimeter connecting GND/BAT- and one side of the zap button - if there is voltage, without pressing button - this is the place).

 4. Connect "zap button" wire (blue) to the side of the button, that is powered only when pressed (and when the high voltage capacitor is charging).
 ![Mosquito Racket - wires](https://raw.githubusercontent.com/Saur0o0n/MosquitoKiller/main/documentation/MosquitZap-wires1.jpg)